 Thank you to all of our playwrights who entered work.
 We received a flood of entries--far more than we anticipated.
 We hope to have a winner selected by the end of March.
 Thank you for sharing your work.

-The theme for this year's playwriting competition is "The Economy".
-We will be accepting submissions between the dates of Feb.
-15, 2013 and Sept.
-1, 2013.
+For our 2015 competition, we are looking for a comedy that features college-age characters as the majority of the cast.
+We will be accepting submissions between the dates of July 1, 2014 and Sept.
+1, 2015.
 Details regarding acceptable submissions can be found on our website here.

 The Playwriting Award was established in 1977 by the Forest Roberts Theatre at Northern Michigan University.
 From 1978 through 1993, the Shiras Institute, a prominent Upper Michigan philanthropic fund, participated in this event, which was known as the Shiras Institute/Forest Roberts Theatre Playwriting Award.
 Beginning with the fourteenth annual competition, Dr. James A. Panowski, director of the Forest Roberts Theatre, has provided financial assistance for the competition in memory of his parents, Albert and Mildred Panowski.
 In 1993, Dr. Panowski became the sole benefactor of the competition, which now bears the name of his parents.
 The award is designed to encourage and stimulate artistic growth among educational and professional playwrights.
 It provides students and faculty the unique opportunity to mount and produce an original work on the university stage.
 The playwright will benefit from seeing the work on its feet in front of an audience and from professional adjudication by guest critics.

 Submissions will be accepted biennially, and must adhere to the theme of that competition cycle.
 Each play will be blinded then read and judged by members of a screening committee.

 - $2,000 cash award to the winning playwright.

 - A fully-mounted production during the following year’s theatre season.